-The Maintenance Division: is responsible for maintaining public facilities.
-These include the lighting in all municipal parkng lots and all athletic fields (basketball, tennis and baseball), all bus stop shelters, the fire alarm systems in all municipal buildings, the water lines at the Greenhouse and ballfields, as well as all park water fountains, all fire extinguishers, the fencing for Little League diamonds, playground games, parking lot meters, all park benches, the heating, air-conditioning and plumbing systems, and meters in all municipal buildings.
-The division is also responsible for shoveling snow from the walks of all public buildings, setting up the bandshell for the Recreation Department sponsored summer concert series and setting up the Council Chambers for Council meetings, various boards and Municipal Court sessions.
+The Maintenance Division: is responsible for maintaining public facifities.
+These include the lighting in all municipal parking lots and all athletic fields (basketball, tennis and baseball); all bus stop shelters; the fire alarm systems in all municipal buildings; the water lines at the municipal greenhouse and ballfields, as well as all water fountains in parks; all fire extinguishers; the fencing for Little League diamonds, playground games; parking lot meters; all park benches; the heating, air-conditioning and plumbing systems, and meters in all municipal buildings.
+The division is also responsible for shoveling snow from the walks of all public buildings; setting up the bandshell for the Recreation Department sponsored summer concert series and setting up the Council Chambers for Council meetings, various boards and Municipal Court sessions.
 The division installs and removes holiday decorations and lights in the business districts for the Chamber of Commerce, picks up surplus goods for distribution to the needy by the Health Department and operates a daily mail shuttle among the municipal buildings.

 Monday: South of Route 4 and west of the railroad, south of Cedar Lane and west of Queen Anne Road.